jtromo/homebrew-ember-spark/.github/CONTRIBUTING.md

 - When making a pull request, use the provided pull request template.
 - Commit messages should begin with a prefix of the branch name.
 - The work in the pr should align with the title.
-- Any updates to the pr that would alter the description require the description to be updated and a comment left for reviewers to make them aware.
+- Any updates to the pull request that would alter the description require the description to be updated and a comment left for reviewers to make them aware.
 - Acceptance Criteria is just as important as a Description or Solution.
-AC should be on every pr and in a behavior driven development format when reasonable.
+It should be on every pull request and in a behavior driven development format when reasonable.
 - Adding test instructions and noting possible areas of regression encourages a smooth review process.